dart-windows/website/docs/win32-programming/callbacks.md

 :::caution

-Currently, Dart provides two ways for creating callback functions that can be invoked from native functions:
+Dart currently offers two ways for creating callback functions that can be invoked from native functions:

 - [`NativeCallable.isolateLocal`](https://api.dart.dev/stable/dart-ffi/NativeCallable/NativeCallable.isolateLocal.html):
   Constructs a `NativeCallable` that must be invoked from the same thread that created it.
 - [`NativeCallable.listener`](https://api.dart.dev/stable/dart-ffi/NativeCallable/NativeCallable.listener.html):
   Constructs a `NativeCallable` that can be invoked from any thread.
-However, it has a limitation; only `void` functions are supported.
+However, this comes with a restriction — only `void` functions are supported.

-Choosing between these two options depends on your specific requirements, particularly the threading context in which the Win32 API you'll call operates.
+In most cases, utilizing `NativeCallable.isolateLocal` should suffice.
+However, if you encounter a `Cannot invoke native callback outside an isolate.` error, it indicates that the API you're calling operates in a different thread context.
+In such cases, consider using `NativeCallable.listener`, especially if the callback is a `void` function.
+If not, there is currently no way to call that particular API.

 :::